 Free Marketing Downloads.
 Don’t miss this whole page of great free tools that will make your chapter look sharp and clearly communicate your mission – Marketing Downloads under Members on the website.
-You will find logos, images and videos as well as customizable flyers, letterhead, and a press release.
+You will find logos, images and videos as well as customizable flyers, letterhead, press release, business cards and vinyl chapter banner.
 Please see the Branding section for official colors, logos, terms, etc.

 Brochures.
 We print and sell a General AMBUCS Brochure, a Veterans Initiative Brochure, Friends Brochure and Wish List Club Brochure.
 They are available for .15¢ or $15 for a pack of 100 in the AMBUCS Store or by calling or email Amtryke Customer Service.
 We do have customizable versions of the brochures.
 They are in InDesign and would need to be professionally printed and cut.

 Banners.
 Need to make your marketing mobile?
 We can print custom vinyl banners for you.
 Stands are also available.
 We have banners advertising AMBUCS, Amtryke, Veterans Initiative, Scholars or Ramp Building.
-You can add your chapter name to any of them.
+You can add your chapter name and/or website to the AMBUCS banner.

 Chapter Logo.
 Need a simple chapter logo?
 We can make one up for you.
 See Logos in Branding.